Xenesy

 other tai ji quan styles

-I could also talk about the theoretical foundations of the Chen Style, YiJing, the integration of QiGong, the associations of the DaoYin and Tuna principles of TCM, the meridians and the integration of traditional boxing styles.
+And others, I could also talk about the theoretical bases of the Chen Style, YiJing, the integration of QiGong, the associations of the principles of DaoYin and Tuna of TCM, the meridians or the integration of the traditional boxing styles.

-Nor have I listed all the ancestors and disciples (Chen JiXia, ChangXing, Zhaopi etc.).
+Also I did not list all the ancestors and disciples (Chen JiXia, ChangXing, Zhaopi etc...)

 It is a very vast subject and of constant learning of these arts as well as of ourselves!